Nuclear fuel: First-generation fusion fuel

+Deuterium is present in small concentrations in seawater, and can be readily extracted as heavy water.
+However, tritium is only present in trace quantities and must be manufactured artificially by bombarding lithium with neutrons from either a conventional fission reactor or a fusion reactor.
+Current proposals for fusion reactors incorporate a blanket containing lithium surrounding the core, to breed tritium for new fuel.

 Second-generation fusion fuel

 Second-generation fuels require either higher confinement temperatures or longer confinement time than those required of first-generation fusion fuels, but generate fewer neutrons.
 Neutrons are an unwanted byproduct of fusion reactions in an energy generation context, because they are absorbed by the walls of a fusion chamber, making them radioactive.
 They cannot be confined by magnetic fields, because they are not electrically charged.
 This group consists of deuterium and helium-3.
 The products are all charged particles, but there may be significant side reactions leading to the production of neutrons.